BinhCiii2809/LED7SEG_594_STM32/README.md

 - Creating STM32CubeMX projects with GPIO and SWD configuration

+- How to connect the 74HC594 to STM32

 - Adding custom source (.c) and header (.h) files to Keil uVision

 ## 📚 Reference Documentation